plger/iPSCpoweR/README.md

 This package provides resources for exploring large transcriptomics datasets from human induced pluripotent stem cell (iPSC) lines, run large numbers of differential expression analyses across random groups of individuals, in order to approximate power and guide experimental design.
 This vignette will guide you through its main usage.

 <br/><br/><br/>

+# News

+Due to changes in underlying packages and in the permutation scheme (to enable analyses with a higher number of individuals), the results now produced by the packages will not be exactly the same as those published in the paper.
+This does not change the conclusions, but the precise sensitivity/false positive estimates will be different, meaning that you should not compare new results directly with older ones (but rather re-generate everything using the same versions).
+The main results from the paper (using the HipSci dataset) are reproduced using up-to-date packages [here](results/HipSci/hipsci_results.md).

+Some recent changes:
+- the pre-filtering rule used in the paper is now the default (the documentation was contradictory)
+- the permutation scheme now allows for larger numbers of individuals
+- a wrapper was added from the [dream method](https://www.bioconductor.org/packages/devel/bioc/vignettes/variancePartition/inst/doc/dream.html) (see `?dreamWrapper`)
+- the `getSensitivityMatrices` function has been updated to use the `ComplexHeatmap` package if available, making more professional plots.

 # Installing the package